Immigrants fearing detention or deportation may be worried about who will care for their children. One option is to

 - Short-term guardian.

-Permanent legal guardian: This is not recommended as a safety plan for parents fearing detention or deportation.
-In a permanent guardianship, the child lives with the guardian, not the parents.
+Permanent legal guardian: This is not recommended as a safety plan.
+In a permanent guardianship, the child lives with the guardian.
+The child does not live with the parents.

-Standby guardian: This is a useful safety plan for undocumented immigrants.
-But standby guardians must meet the same rules as regular guardians.
+This is a useful safety plan for undocumented immigrants.
+However, it is important to note that standby guardians must meet the same rules as regular guardians.
 This means that some courts require the standby guardian to have legal immigration status.
-Also, a standby guardianship cannot be used to avoid another parent getting parental responsibilities (custody).
+Also, a standby guardianship cannot be used to prevent another parent from getting parental responsibilities (custody).

 Short-term guardian: This can be done on very short notice.
-It is an easy and effective safety plan for immigrants who fear detention or deportation.
+It is an easy and effective safety plan.

-- Drawbacks: Although the law requires that health care workers, schools, and all other people treat the short-term guardianship like a court ordered guardianship, that may not happen.
+- Drawbacks: Although the law requires that health care workers, schools, and all other people treat the short-term guardianship like a court-ordered guardianship, that may not always happen.
 Short-term guardians may have problems enrolling children in school, getting public benefits, or getting medical care.

 Questions about Guardianship?
 Call the Guardianship Assistance Desk for Minors at (312) 603-0135 or Chicago Volunteer Legal Services at (312) 332-1624.